Sigiriya, Sri Lanka, South Asia Amber Dunlap Sigiriya, Sri Lanka, South Asia Amber Dunlap

 Visit the Dambulla Cave Temple

-While not in Sigiriya itself, the Dambulla Cave Temple is just a half hour down the road, making it an easy half-day trip from Sigiriya.
-At 2,000 years old, this temple complex of more than 150 statues of Buddhas and elaborate frescoes across five caves is considered to be one of Sri Lanka’s most important and impressive Buddhist sites, a UNESCO World Heritage site, and a popular pilgrimage site.
-The best time to go is when it opens or just before it closes to avoid the heat and some of the crowds.
+While not in Sigiriya itself, the Dambulla Cave Temple is just a half-hour down the road, making it an easy half-day trip from town.
+At over 2,000 years old, this sprawling temple complex features more than 150 statues of Buddha and elaborate frescoes painted across five massive caves.
+It is widely considered to be one of Sri Lanka’s most important and visually impressive Buddhist sites, a UNESCO World Heritage site, and an active pilgrimage destination.
+The best time to go is right when it opens or just before it closes to avoid the intense midday heat and the heavy tour bus crowds.
+If you are staying further out of town or don't want to arrange multiple individual rides, a highly popular option is to bundle your logistics into a comprehensive Sigiriya Rock Hike and Dambulla Tuk Tuk Day Tour via GetYourGuide, which seamlessly handles your entry tickets and driving routes.

-Tip: Start at the cave furthest from the entrance and work your way back towards the entrance from there.
-This allows you to avoid some of the crowds that collect at the first few caves and it allows you to experience the evolution of the artwork, saving the most elaborate and intricate cave for last.
+Insider Tip: Start your tour at the cave furthest from the entrance and work your way back toward the gate from there.
+This simple trick allows you to avoid the tight crowds that collect at the first few caves and lets you experience the chronological evolution of the artwork, saving the most elaborate and intricate cave for last!

 Other Great Things to Do in Sigiriya

 • Sign up for a Cooking Class: Learn how to prepare a traditional Sri Lankan meal from start to finish during this private, half-day organic cooking workshop in Sigiriya.
-Relax in the home of a local family as you gather ingredients from the garden, learn about Sri Lankan spices, and aid in the preparation of a multi-dish curry dinner.
-Then, simply sit back and enjoy the meal prepared. - from $55 USD on Viator
+Relax in the home of a local family as you gather fresh ingredients from their backyard garden, learn about local spices, and aid in the preparation of a multi-dish clay-pot curry dinner.
+Then, simply sit back and enjoy the feast.
+You can check daily availability and lock in your reservation for this highly rated Organic Cooking Class with Kumara & Family on Viator.
+(Price: From $55 USD)

-• Go for an Elephant Safari in Minneriya National Park: Enjoy a thrilling look at Sri Lanka and the world’s largest gathering of Asian elephants at Minneriya National Park, observing these giant creatures from your jeep as they drink, feed, and congregate. - from $35 on Viator
+• Go for an Elephant Safari in Minneriya National Park: Enjoy a thrilling look at Sri Lanka and the world’s largest seasonal gathering of wild Asian elephants at Minneriya National Park, observing these giant creatures from your open-air 4x4 jeep as they drink, feed, and congregate near the tank.
+To guarantee an ethical game driver who respects the park's wildlife boundaries, I highly recommend pre-booking a Private Jeep Safari at Minneriya National Park on Viator (Price: From $35 USD)

 • Visit the Ancient City of Polonnaruwa: Discover the ancient wonders of Polonnaruwa, Sri Lanka’s medieval capital, where history comes alive through towering ruins and intricate stone carvings.
 Explore iconic sites like the majestic Gal Vihara rock sculptures and the remains of the Royal Palace, all set against a backdrop of lush greenery.
-Wander through centuries-old temples and serene ruins, experiencing one of Sri Lanka’s most impressive UNESCO World Heritage sites without the crowds. - combine Polonnaruwa with a Minneriya Safari on this GetYourGuide tour
+Wander through centuries-old temples and serene ruins, experiencing one of Sri Lanka’s most impressive UNESCO World Heritage sites without the crowds.
+You can comfortably combine your exploration of Polonnaruwa with an afternoon elephant safari on this popular Polonnaruwa & Minneriya Safari Day Tour on GetYourGuide (Price: From $74 USD per person).

 If you’re already in the habit of booking your tours and experiences through sites like GetYourGuide, Viator, or TripAdvisor, doing so through the links you see here and on my Travel Resources page helps send a bit back to the blog at no added cost to you - Thank you for your support!